mcp-dbutils

 The project requires a YAML configuration file, specified via the --config

 parameter.
-Configuration example:
+Configuration examples:

-# Standard PostgreSQL configuration example
+# PostgreSQL standard configuration

 type: postgres